 (F) Monitor immediately after repair of any component that was found leaking.

-(c) Pressure relief devices which are connected to an operating flare header, vapor recovery device, inaccessible valves, storage tank valves, or valves that are not externally regulated are exempt from the monitoring requirements in subsection (b) of this section;
+(c) Pressure relief devices which are connected to an operating flare header, vapor recovery device, inaccessible valves, storage tank valves, or valves that are not externally regulated are exempt from the monitoring requirements in subsection (b);

-(d) The owner or operator of a petroleum refinery, upon the detection of a leaking component, shall affix a weatherproof and readily visible tag bearing an identification number and the date the leak is located to the leaking component.
-This tag shall remain in place until the leaking component is repaired;
+(d) The owner or operator of a petroleum refinery, upon the detection of a leaking component, must affix a weatherproof and readily visible tag bearing an identification number and the date the leak is located to the leaking component.
+This tag must remain in place until the leaking component is repaired;

-(e) The owner or operator of a petroleum refinery, upon the completion of each yearly and/or quarterly monitoring procedure, shall:
+(e) The owner or operator of a petroleum refinery, upon the completion of each yearly and/or quarterly monitoring procedure, must:

-(A) Submit a report to the Department on the 15th day of January, April, July, and September, listing the leaking components that were located but not repaired within the required time limit in subsection (1)(a) of this rule;
+(A) Submit a report to DEQ on the 15th day of January, April, July, and September, listing the leaking components that were located but not repaired within the required time limit in subsection (1)(a);

-(B) Submit a signed statement attesting to the fact that, with the exception of those leaking components listed in paragraph (A) of this subsection, all monitoring and repairs were performed as stipulated.
+(B) Submit a signed statement attesting to the fact that, with the exception of those leaking components listed in paragraph (A), all monitoring and repairs were performed as stipulated.

-(f) The owner or operator of a petroleum refinery shall maintain a leaking component monitoring log which shall contain, at a minimum, the following data:
+(f) The owner or operator of a petroleum refinery must maintain a leaking component monitoring log which must contain, at a minimum, the following data:

 (A) The name of the process unit where the component is located;